michaelefisher/boxen-create/README.md

 ./provision.sh -r main -t files -l kermit-the-frog
 ```

 Ansible will ask for your `become` password -- that is, a password for the `ansible_user` that is in the `sudoers` group on the remote machine.

+On push to remote, `ansible-lint` will run in GitHub actions.
+The configuration for linting is stored in `.ansible-lint`.

 ### Example Run